loyjoy/welcome/help/bots/bot/locales.md

 Our chatbots run globally.
 However, you will launch your chatbot in a market with a specific language.
 To still benefit from chatbots in a different language, you can use our built-in translator.

-In the "Language" tab select your languages.
+Please select your languages by clicking on them.

-Also, don't forget to enter your default language, which is crucial for the Natural Language Understanding (NLU).
+Also, don't forget to enter your default language, which is important for the Natural Language Understanding (NLU).